-The letter should illustrate to the parishioner three major accomplishments in ministry of the past year and three ministry goals for the coming year.
-People are more likely to respond positively to vision that produces results.
-It is suggested that those ministry goals and accomplishments include youth ministry and ministry to seniors, as well as some form of outreach or service to the community.
+In all communication, an effort should be made to highlight at least three major accomplishments in ministry of the past year and three ministry goals for the coming year.
+People are more likely to respond positively to a vision that produces results.
+It is suggested that those ministry goals and accomplishments include youth ministry and ministry to seniors, as well as some form of outreach or service to the community as well as mission work.